damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 [Learn more][hsts-settings-doc] how you can use HTTP Strict Transport Security to provide your installation with even better protection against MITM attacks.

 [hsts-settings-doc]: https://docs.gitlab.com/omnibus/settings/nginx.html#setting-http-strict-transport-security

+## Performance improvements

+As with every release, we've worked hard to make GitLab faster.
+With 9.0 in particular, we've put a particular focus on noticeable performance improvements across the board.
+Most notably searching with ElasticSearch as well as dealing with issue labels.

+[Take a look](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name%5B%5D=performance&milestone_title=9.0&scope=all&state=closed) at the full list of performance improvements in 9.0 and keep an eye out for further improvements in up-coming releases as GitLab continues to get faster, especially for large installations.

+Did you know, [Gitlab.com](https://gitlab.com) is "merely" a massive-scale implementation of GitLab EE with hundreds of thousands of users?
+This just shows the level of scale that you can run GitLab EE and these peformance improvements should start making a noticeable difference to the speed and reliability of GitLab.com.